philthompson10/pyqtdeploy/doc/sysroot.rst

         :param str name: the name of the file.
         :return: the file object of the opened file.

-    .. py:method:: parse_version_number(version_str)
+    .. py:method:: parse_version_number(version_nr)
         :staticmethod:

-        A string is converted to a :class:`~pyqtdeploy.VersionNumber` instance.
+        A version number is converted to a :class:`~pyqtdeploy.VersionNumber` instance.
+It may be a string, an encoded integer or a tuple.

-        :param str name: the string to parse.
+        :param name: the version number to parse.
+        :type name: str, int, or tuple
         :return: the version number.

     .. py:method:: patch_file(name, patcher)